Picking Uncle Sam's pockets, with Jetson Leder-Luis

 And I second that.
 I actually cite that book in this unemployment insurance paper.

-I think Paulka is a fascinating voice.
+I think Pahlka is a fascinating voice.
 She did a great interview with Ezra Klein, if you guys prefer to listen to it.
-Paulka was brought in when the healthcare website for the exchange had failed, you guys might remember the healthcare.gov snafu, and she was brought in to try to fix it.
+Pahlka was brought in when the healthcare website for the exchange had failed, you guys might remember the healthcare.gov snafu, and she was brought in to try to fix it.

 Some number of weeks into this, they said, “Where's the Spanish-language site?”
 And she's like, “we don't even have a working English site!”
 And they said, “Well, the contract says we have to have a Spanish site,” and I think she replied, “Do you want two sites that don't work, or one that does?”
 It's interesting, the nature of government contracts.